 3. Humans Were Not Meant To Be Carnivores

-Similar to ape diet supporters, some vegans claim that our genetic makeup determines that we shouldn’t be omnivores by nature.
+Some vegans claim that our genetic makeup means we shouldn’t be omnivores by nature.

-Proponents believe that since we lack claws, sharp teeth, and strong hydrochloric acid in our stomachs to digest meat, we are biologically programmed to only eat fruits and vegetables.
+They say since we lack claws, sharp teeth, and strong hydrochloric acid in our stomachs to digest meat, we’re biologically programmed to only eat fruits and vegetables.

 4. Vegans Easily Get Enough (Healthy) Fat

-Since our bodies cannot make essential fatty acids, we can only consume them through our diets.
+Since our bodies cannot make essential fatty acids, you can only consume them through your diet.
 There are three main types of omega-3 fatty acids: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 You can find EPA and DHA in foods like fatty fish.
 These are readily available for our bodies to use the second we start digesting them.

-However, even though ALA occurs in vegan friendly food like nuts and seeds, our bodies have a harder time converting ALA into usable forms like EPA and DHA.
+However, even though ALA occurs in vegan-friendly foods like nuts and seeds, our bodies have a harder time converting ALA into usable forms like EPA and DHA.

-5. Vegans Get All Of Their Nutrients From Plants Without Supplements
+5. Vegans Can Get All of Their Nutrients From Plants Without Supplements

-Many vegans have to take vitamin B12 because B12 is not found in anything that grows or comes out of the ground.
+Many vegans have to take vitamin B12 because B12 is not found in plants.

-Like I mentioned in my vitamin D post, we need this critical vitamin for bone and dental health, nervous system regulation, and preventing tissue damage.
+We need vitamin D for bone and dental health, nervous system regulation, and preventing tissue damage.

-Vitamin D is commonly consumed through dairy products and foods like tuna, salmon, and eggs.
-But we know these are all off limits for vegans.
+Vitamin D is commonly found in dairy products and foods like tuna, salmon, and eggs.
+These sources are all off-limits for vegans.

-While research proves that you can get your daily recommended amount of vitamin D by eating vegetables, vegans need to pay attention to the oxalate content of those vegetables for them to be worth it.
-If foods have a high oxalate content, less vitamin D is absorbed by the body.
+While research proves you can get your RDI of vitamin D by eating vegetables, vegans need to pay attention to the oxalate content of those vegetables for them to be worth it.
+Research shows if foods have a high oxalate content, less vitamin D is absorbed by the body.